OmriBaso/besocurl/README.md

 if only a manual proxy is set it will use it, if no proxy is configured i will not use any proxies and go directly to the internet.

 if a proxy is set, the HTTP request will use SSPI to authenticate to the proxy without entering any credentials.
-More Information about hopw it works: https://docs.microsoft.com/en-us/windows/win32/rpc/security-support-provider-interface-sspi-
+More Information about how it works: https://docs.microsoft.com/en-us/windows/win32/rpc/security-support-provider-interface-sspi-

 In general i recommend to use `auto_detect_proxy=True` all the time.